Last Updated on November 30, 2024 by Bonnie

 When I first looked through the woods where they were pointing, I saw something moving.
 Unfortunately, I really couldn’t tell what it was though.
 I believe that it was a bear… I just can’t really count it as a bear sighting myself.
 We stayed with a few other folks trying to spot the bear for a while, then finally gave up and kept moving.

-Through the River
+Hiking Through the Flooded Trail

 When we got to the water, we decided (like many others) that we would take our shoes off.
-At this point, we were still not quite at the half-way mark of our hike and we knew we didn’t want wet shoes for another 7-8 miles.
+At this point, we were still not quite at the halfway mark of our hike and we knew we didn’t want wet shoes for another 7-8 miles.

 So, we took off our shoes and socks and stepped in.
 AAAHHHHHHHHHHHH!!!!!!!!
 The first few seconds of cold water felt really good on our already tired and sore feet.
 The remaining several minutes of walking through snowmelt on very rough rocks were excruciating!
 If you could find some grass or sand that was better.

 There ended up being several different water crossings, with dirt and gravel patches in between.
 Let me say, hiking without shoes is no fun, as you can imagine.
-Once we got across the last water crossing, we sat down, let our feet dry and warm-up and, then, put on our shoes and socks!
+Once we got across the last water crossing, we sat down, let our feet dry and warm up and, then, put on our shoes and socks!

 We continued on until we came to Mirror Lake again, this time on the east side of the lake.
 This side has a paved path, so it was much busier!
 Our hike suddenly wasn’t so tranquil anymore.